altanner/intro_to_CLI/02_manipulation.md

 curl -O https://github.com/altanner/intro_to_CLI/raw/main/command_line_files.zip
 ```

-This means "go to this internet address and download the file there into a file here.
+This means "go to this internet address and download the file there into a file here".
 Don't worry about `curl` right now - it is a more advanced command and isn't used again in the course.
 But it is a command for getting information from the internet, just like in your browser.
 Now let's unzip the file do we can look at the folder and files inside:

 ```
 unzip command_line_files.zip